 We will not assume any prior knowledge of the subject, although of course some background on basic statistical methods (as normally expected from a IJCAI audience) will be a desirable and will possibly help the audience gain the most from this tutorial.
 In any case, we will start from scratch when introducing the subject, and make ample use of examples to illustrate the most critical points.

-Dr Fabio Cuzzolin is the Head of the Artificial Intelligence and Vision research group at Oxford Brookes University, Oxford, UK.
+Professor Fabio Cuzzolin is the Head of the Visual Artificial Intelligence Laboratory at Oxford Brookes University, Oxford, UK.
 The group currently includes five members of staff, a KTP associate, three PhD students and four MSc students.
 Dr Cuzzolin is a recognised world expert in uncertainty theory and belief functions theory.
 He worked extensively for 15 years on the mathematical foundations of belief calculus.
 His main contribution there is a geometric approach to uncertainty measures, in which uncertainty measures are represented as points of a Cartesian space and there analyzed.

 His work in this field has appeared or is in the process of appearing in two separate monographs, published by Springer-Verlag (The geometry of uncertainty, to appear in June 2016 under the Artificial Intelligence: Foundations, Theory, and Algorithms series):